pivot-access-ltd/bma-offline-docs/source-docs/about-maas.md

 |Packages|[CLI](/t/about-maas/2268) ~ [UI](/t/about-maas/2269)|[CLI](/t/about-maas/2270) ~ [UI](/t/about-maas/2271)|[CLI](/t/about-maas/2272) ~ UI|
 deb-2-9-ui -->

-MAAS is an open-source tool that lets you build a data centre from bare-metal servers.
+MAAS is an open-source tool that lets you create a data centre from bare-metal servers.
 You can discover, commission, deploy, and dynamically reconfigure a large network of individual units.
 MAAS converts your hardware investment into a cohesive, flexible, distributed data centre, with a minimum of time and effort.

 #### Four questions you might have: